Insight - Retailers give themselves makeover as millennials follow own beat

 Other companies are also adjusting their strategies to reach this elusive group.

-Gap Inc's new ad campaign, with the facetious tag line, "dress normal," is all about creating an individual style - the idea being that there is no normal.
+Gap Inc's (GPS.N) new ad campaign, with the facetious tag line, "dress normal," is all about creating an individual style -- the idea being that there is no normal.
 Aeropostale, for its part, says its new product lines by blogger Bethany Mota are meant to convey "authenticity, emotion and relevance."

 "Not looking like everyone else is key to everything about what we do," said Chidi Achara, Simon's global creative director.